julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L02_BasicMathEpi.md

 $$
 \eta_0=\min_{I\in[\epsilon_0,1]}g(I)>0
 $$
-and $\epsilon_0$ defined by (\ref{eq:SEIRS_persist}).
+and $\epsilon_0$ defined by $\eqref{eq:SEIRS_persist}$.
 Then there is no closed rectifiable curve that is invariant with respect to SEIRS.
 Furthermore, each semi-trajectory of SEIRS in $\Gamma$ converges to an equilibrium
 </div>

 The proof uses compound matrices (see [Practicum 02](https://julien-arino.github.io/3MC-course-epidemiological-modelling/2022_04_3MC_EpiModelling_P02_Analysis_LargeScaleModels.html))